nak/pytest_mproc/docsrc/index.rst

 #. each worker thread start a test loop that pulls each test from the main test queue and executes each test until
    the queue is exhausted

+The orchestration manager in the backgroun will:

+#. maintain a test_queue that the main process populates and the workers pull from
+#. maintain a results_queue that the workers populate with test results and stats, and the main node pulls from
+#. maintains control semaphores and such for proper shutdown

-If --cores were specified as 4, then each worker host would launch with 4 parallel worker threads, unless the https endpoint provided a "cores" option with a different value as an override.
+If --cores were specified as 4, then each worker host would launch with 4 parallel worker threads (unless the https endpoint provided a "cores" option with a different value as an override as part of the start-session of a host config response).

 Configuration
 -------------